 • create and share content.

-• and of course, shop for clothes, bags, shoes, and accessories to enhance the appearance of your digital avatars.
+• and of course, online shop for clothes, bags, shoes, and accessories to enhance the appearance of your digital avatars.

 The Metaverse offers a unique opportunity for the fashion industry, especially as an innovator driver for designers, brands and consumers.
 From new ways to create clothes, new virtual spaces to buy/sell, to creating an engagement between brands and consumers never seen before.
 All of it under a more democratic, transparent and sustainable metaversive universe.

 Designer Anifa Mvuemba, of the curve-inclusive brand Hanifa, presented a collection of 3D rendered clothes in 2020.

 So, while designers can create customised products based on the specific demands of their customers, these customers can also select from the limitless designs, fabrics, and prints with the help of their digital identities or avatars based on their needs and comfort, creating a more personal interaction between designer, brand and customer

 Consumers are at the centre of this metaverse experience

 In this regard, consumers are at the center of this Metaversive experience.

 NFT profile pictures (PFPs) have recently become a big thing.
 Somewhere between a unique SSI and a personal brand, they are a bit like a digital seal, used to represent the authenticity of their owner.

 An increasing number of celebrities and other famous personalities are using them on channels such as Opensea, Discord, Twitter, and Instagram to authenticate their communications.